norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

 The permutation test produced a p-value of **0.045**, which is less than the significance level of 0.05.
 Thus, I reject the null hypothesis, which suggests that there is sufficient evidence to support the alternative hypothesis: recipes with more steps are rated lower on average.
-This adds some insight to the relationship between the number of steps of a recipe and it's rating.
+This adds some insight to the relationship between the number of steps of a recipe and its rating.

 ## Framing a Prediction Problem

 For the remainder of this report, I will address a prediction problem: predicting recipe ratings on a scale of 1 to 5.
 This is a **multiclass classification** problem because the ratings are discrete and fall into one of five categories (1, 2, 3, 4, or 5).
 I will use the average rating as the response variable since it provides a meaningful measure of recipe quality based on user feedback.
 However, the current `avg_rating` column is a continuous variable so I will use a rounded version instead.
-Predicting recipe ratings is valuable because it will help add insight to main question of the report.
-To predict ratings, I will use features available at the time of prediction, such as the number of steps or minutes in a recipe, as there is evidence of correlation between these feature and the response variable from previous analyses.
+Predicting recipe ratings is valuable because it will help add insight to the main question of the report.
+To predict ratings, I will use features available at the time of prediction, such as the number of steps or minutes in a recipe, as there is evidence of correlation between these features and the response variable from previous analyses.

 To evaluate my model, I will use **F1 score** over accuracy because the dataset has an imbalanced distribution of ratings, with a higher concentration in higher ratings.
-Since the F1 score balances percision and recall, it is better suited for imbalanced datasets like the one we have.
+Since the F1 score balances precision and recall, it is better suited for imbalanced datasets like the one we have.
 The F1 score will provide a more nuanced understanding of model performance compared to accuracy alone.

 I plan to create a baseline model using two features, `minutes` and `n_steps`, to predict ratings.
 From there, I will enhance the model by incorporating additional features and advanced techniques.

 ## Baseline Model

 The first step in tackling the prediction problem is creating a baseline model to later improve upon.
 The baseline model in this section predicts the rounded average ratings of recipes based on two features: the number of steps (`n_steps`) and the cooking time (`minutes`).
-As previously mentioned, the original average ratings column contained continuous variables, but to approach the prediciton problem, they were converted to categorical variables through rounding.
+As previously mentioned, the original average ratings column contained continuous variables, but to approach the prediction problem, they were converted to categorical variables through rounding.
 The data was further cleaned in this section by dropping all the rows with missing values in the target column of rounded average ratings.
-I made the decision to drop these rows rather then impute them as they made up less than $1%$ of the data, and imputation would introduce randomness, which I am trying to minimize.
+I made the decision to drop these rows rather than impute them as they made up less than 1% of the data, and imputation would introduce randomness, which I am trying to minimize.

 For the baseline model, two main features were used: